hermeznetwork/docs/docs/developers/coord-files/cfg.testnet.coord.md

 [Coordinator]
-## Ethereum address that the coordinator is using to forge batches
+## Ethereum address that the Coordinator is using to forge batches
-#TODO - Add your coordinator's Ethereum Address
+#TODO - Add your Coordinator's Ethereum Address
 #ForgerAddress = "0xaFd6e65bdB854732f39e2F577c67Ea6e83a4C2c2"  # Coordinator
-### Minimum balance the forger address needs to start the coordinator in wei.
-If It is set to 0, the coordinator will not check the balance
+### Minimum balance the forger address needs to start the Coordinator in Wei.
+If It is set to 0, the Coordinator will not check the balance
 #MinimumForgeAddressBalance = "0"
 ### Number of confirmation blocks to be sure that the tx has been mined correctly
 #ConfirmBlocks = 5
 ### Portion of the range before the L1Batch timeout that will trigger a schedule to forge an L1Batch
 #L1BatchTimeoutPerc = 0.00001
-### Number of delay blocks to wait before starting the pipeline when a slot in which the coordinator can forge is reached
+### Number of delay blocks to wait before starting the pipeline when a slot in which the Coordinator can forge is reached
 #StartSlotBlocksDelay = 0
 ### Number of blocks ahead used to decide when to stop scheduling new batches
 #ScheduleBatchBlocksAheadCheck = 0
-### Number of marging blocks used to decide when to stop sending batches to the smart contract
+### Number of margin blocks used to decide when to stop sending batches to the smart contract
 #SendBatchBlocksMarginCheck = 0
 ### Interval between calls to the ProofServer to check the status
 #ProofServerPollInterval = "1s"